 The Victory logo is stylish and bright.
 The emblem draws attention to the product and indicates its design features.
-In the configuration of symbols, the image of the steering wheel of a bike is encrypted, carrying the company to prosperity.
+In the configuration of symbols, the image of a bike’s steering wheel is encrypted, carrying the company to prosperity.

 Meaning and History